 Highland

 § This page gives an overview of the Highland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Highland is Scotland’s largest council area by land, covering vast mountain ranges, lochs, and coastal landscapes.
 Tourism, renewable energy, and agriculture dominate the economy.
 Inverness is the main city and a gateway to the Highlands.

-The administrative boundary of Highland can be viewed on OpenStreetMap: District Boundary of Highland.
+The administrative boundary of Highland can also be viewed on OpenStreetMap: District Boundary of Highland.

 Key Facts about Highland